 Comparing the Features of Kawasaki and Kohler

-In this Kawasaki vs Kohler engine review, our mower engine experts decided to take a closer look on each brand’s Horsepower ratings.
-During our evaluation, we immediately noticed that Kawasaki offers both liquid-cooled and air-cooled engines.
+To start this Kawasaki vs Kohler engine review, let’s take a closer look on each brand’s Horsepower ratings.
+Upon close evaluation, it’s clear that Kawasaki offers both liquid-cooled and air-cooled engines.

 For the Kohler engines, most of their available selections range from gasoline, natural gas, to propane fuel types.
 Because of this, we already expected that its rated horsepower could reach between 3HP to 38HP.